Thomas-Webber/elasticshow/README.md

-# ElasticShow: A simple Stateless elasticsearch data browser
+# ElasticShow: A simple Stateless elasticsearch index browser
-Simple elasticsearch data browser web-client.
+Elasticsearch data browser web-client.
+View and search all your data with style.

 ## Features:
 - View of every elasticsearch indexes